WebBreacher/obsidian-osint-templates/START HERE.md

 ## Linking Files
 - One of the most powerful features in Obsidian is the linking of data through `[[]]` tags or `#`.
-- As you will see in the example case files ([[poi-Allister Kemp]]), Obsidian's ability to link files and tag each with arbitrary tags that YOU make up, is an incredible feature.
+- As you will see in the example case files ([[Allister Kemp]]), Obsidian's ability to link files and tag each with arbitrary tags that YOU make up, is an incredible feature.
 - The "Graph View"  (`ctrl-G` or `Cmd-G`) will use those links you create and show you related content.

 ## Tasks
-- The [[- tasks for example files]] page automatically aggregates all tasks in this vault.
+- The [[-tasks for example files]] page automatically aggregates all tasks in this vault.
 - To make a task or "to do" item, start a bullet with `[ ] WHAT YOU WANT THE TASK TO BE`.
-Examples can be found [[poi-Isiah Kemp#Username s]] and [[poi-Gabriella Parkington#Residences]]
+Examples can be found [[Isiah Kemp#Username s]] and [[Gabriella Parkington#Residences]]

 ## Standard Operating Procedure (SOP) Template
 - Check out the files in the **Standard Operating Procedures** area like the [[Username]] file.